icemac/icemac.songbeamer/README.txt

 Supported Python version
 ========================

-At least Python 3.2 is required.
+Runs on Python 3.2 and 3.3 is required.

 Running Tests
 =============